landhini/Project-1/README.md

 The files in this repository were used to configure the network depicted below.

-Diagrams/Network_Diagram.png
+Project-1/Diagrams/Network_Diagram.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ansible_config.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  Project-1/AnsibleConfig/ansible_config.yml

 This document contains the following details:
 - Description of the Topologu